alexch/codelikethis/public/lessons/learn_to_code/variables.md

 * calculate 2 + 2 and more complicated things
 * assign your best friend to a variable
 * reverse your best friend's name
-* get a new best friend and reverse her too
+* get a new best friend and reverse their name too

 # The Pointer Metaphor